whitneyburton/portfolios/students/1610-back/drew-palazzari/drew_mod_two_portfolio.markdown

 ## E: Community Participation

 Attended every Gear-up and as many posse meet-ups as I could.
-Paired with Module 1 students wehn they signed up for my pairings.
+Paired with Module 1 students when they signed up for my pairings.
 Collaborated positively with several of my classmates at many times during Mod 2.
 I was always available to help people.
 I was particularly popular for requests for help during Job Tracker.

+Nick G and I have paired very successfully on our Little Shop project.
+Group Harmony is pretty top notch, everyone does their job, has a light hearted attitude, and gets along very well.

 ## Final Review